pschnabl/geometry_optimization/README.md

 # geometry_optimization
-Molecular structure search using genetic algorithm
+Molecular structure search using a genetic algorithm.

+Energy calculations are performed using the Restricted Hartree Fock Method of the python module PYSCF